 On this day in 1949, President Harry S. Truman signs a U.S. resolution authorizing $16 million in aid for Palestinian refugees displaced and facing starvation as a result of Israel’s War of Independence in 1948.

-The 1949 aid plan capped several years of heated conflict between pro- and anti-Zionist (Jewish state) factions in U.S. politics and within Truman's administration.
-In 1945, as Roosevelt's vice president, and then early in his own presidency, Truman vigorously supported the immigration of Jews displaced by the Holocaust to the historically contested area of Palestine, but initially resisted the idea of establishing a purely Jewish state there.
-In a letter written at the time, Truman acknowledged that it is a very explosive situation we are facingwhat I am trying to do is make the whole world safe for the Jews.
+The 1949 aid plan capped several years of heated conflict between pro- and anti-Zionist factions in U.S. politics and within Truman’s administration.
+In 1945, as Roosevelt’s vice president, and then early in his own presidency, Truman vigorously supported the immigration of Jews displaced by the Holocaust to the historically contested area of Palestine, but initially resisted the idea of establishing a purely Jewish state there.
+In a letter written at the time, Truman acknowledged that "It is a very explosive situation we are facing.
+What I am trying to do is make the whole world safe for the Jews."
 Truman also wanted to maintain good relations with Arab states, particularly Saudi Arabia, upon whom the U.S. was becoming increasingly dependent for oil.

 At home, Truman faced an election year.
 At the time, the opposition Republican Party favored dividing or partitioning Palestine to create a separate Jewish state and had the support of a majority of the populace, who preferred to create a Jewish state rather than absorb post-war Jewish refugees into the U.S. On the other hand, key members of Truman’s administration feared U.S. support for a Jewish state would threaten relations with oil-rich Arab nations who viewed Palestine as holy Arab land.